Mesothelioma in Boilermakers: Asbestos Exposure Risks

 The Lanier Law Firm can provide the following services:

-When should I contact an attorney?
+When Should I Contact an Attorney?

-Every jurisdiction sets deadlines for when a mesothelioma case must be filed.
+Every jurisdiction sets deadlines for when a mesothelioma case must be filed, known as the statute of limitations .
 The clock generally starts to run on the date you are diagnosed.
 Before your case can be filed, your mesothelioma lawyer will need to identify the parties being sued, retrieve and review your medical records, and build your case.
-These tasks can take a significant amount of time.
-The sooner you contact an attorney, the more time your attorney will have to build a robust case that can result in the largest possible payout for you.

-What makes The Lanier Law Firm the best choice?
+What Makes the Lanier Law Firm the Best Choice?

 The Lanier Law Firm is one of the most experienced mesothelioma law firms in the world, and we have built a reputation as one of the most feared law firms in our field.
 We have a national reputation and have earned designations from our peers that include: